KD3n1z/mhack-overlay/README.md

 • <code>%fixedrcps</code> - right mouse button clicks per second, and space at the end if value is smaller than 10<br>
 • <code>%space</code> - " "<br>
 • <code>%timer</code> - timer in format hh:mm:ss:mls (bind - <code>num lock</code>)<br>
+<br><br>
+### All about extensions.
+<code>Extensions</code> are console programs that extend the functionality of the overlay.<br>.
+M Hack Overlay starts runs them in the background and reads their output.<br>
+First of all, the extension prints out its title.
+(Example: "title:best extension").<br>
+Then, it starts constantly displaying the name of the parameters and their values.
+(Example: "smile:=D")<br>
+Extensions